MusicalPatterns/cli/README.md

 `musical-patterns-cli start`

-Starts up a QA version of the service or pattern.
-Not all support this.
+Starts up a QA version of the service or pattern, if it exists.
+You can pass `open=false` if you don't want it to automatically open a tab in your browser.

 `musical-patterns-cli stash msg="stashing this important thing"`